-The small, cute ‘Terz guitar’ (or ‘chitarrino’), 10-20% shorter than a Strat and tuned a minor 3rd higher, enjoyed wild popularity in early 19th-century Europe.
-According to scholar and modern Terzmaster Dr. James Buckland, audiences hailed the tiny axe for its “brilliant tone, fast response, and ability to project through orchestral accompaniment”.
+The small, cute ‘Terz guitar’ – around 20% shorter than a modern acoustic, and tuned a minor 3rd higher – enjoyed wild popularity in 19th-century Europe.
+In the words of modern Terzmaster Dr. James Buckland, audiences of the era hailed the tiny axe for its “brilliant tone, fast response, and ability to project through orchestral accompaniment“.

-The classical Terz tradition has largely been lost to the mists of the pre-recording era, but Buckland and others continue to reanimate its vast historical repertoire.
-Similar designs are also being adopted as easy-to-carry touring companions – Johnny Cash and Sting have both dabbled, and Billy Corgan has even released his own model.
+While the full expanses of the Terz tradition have been lost to the mists of the pre-recording era, Buckland and others continue to reanimate its vast historical repertoire with persuasive force.
+Similarly-tuned mini-guitars have also been adopted as easy-to-carry touring companions by artists including Johnny Cash and Sting – while Billy Corgan (of Smashing Pumpkins fame) has even released his own signature electric Terz.

 • SOUNDS •

 Named for its minor-3rd-higher tuning (‘terz’, from the Italian ‘terzo’, shares roots with English terms such as ‘tertiary/third’), the instrument once took the salons of European high-society by storm.
 From Buckland’s thesis (one of only a few genuinely in-depth sources here): “The Terz guitar enjoyed a brief period of popularity during the first half of the 19th century…[it] produces a louder and higher-pitched sound [vs. ‘normal’ guitar]…the earliest Terz work was by [Leonhard] Von Call in 1807″.